 Children can take these medicines as pills, nasal sprays or even injectables, depending on their needs.

-A headache action plan may also include treatments that can help prevent migraines, such as:
+A headache action plan may also include treatments and therapies that can help prevent migraines in children, such as:

 - Supplements like riboflavin or magnesium